It's time to update the Park and Recreation Needs Assessment!

 of the Needs Assessment Study.
 Almost 15,000 surveys were mailed out in

 March 2015.
-Households that receive the survey represent a random
+Households that received the survey represent a random

 sample that will be used to project Countywide park and recreation